Maori Weapon Facts

 - By the time the British started to settle New Zealand in large numbers in the early 19th Century several unique Maori weapons had been developed.
 Each Maori weapon was deadly when used by a skilled warrior.

-War parties were usually composed of males, however females would sometimes take part.
+- War parties were usually composed of males; however, females would sometimes take part.

-Maori warriors were experts in the art of ambush and surprise raids, appearing and disappearing swiftly and noiselessly into the thick New Zealand natural rainforest environment.
+- Maori warriors were experts in the art of ambush and surprise raids, appearing and disappearing swiftly and noiselessly into the thick New Zealand natural rainforest environment.
 They usually attacked at dawn.
 The aim was to kill all members of the enemy war party, so that no survivors would remain with the risk of "utu" (revenge).

-MereA Mere is a short flat club usually made from wood, bone, or greenstone.
-Also know as a Patu or Waihaka.
-Used in hand to hand combat.
-Typical strike zones for warriors included the temple, the jaw and the ribs.
-The greenstone mere was particularly highly prized as it requires an incredible amount of work to make one.
-Warriors who carried a greenstone mere were considered to posses great strength and honor.
-Today the mere represents the facing and overcoming the challenges life presents.
+MereA Mere is a short flat club shaped like a large tear drop.
+It is the same design as a Patu; but the difference is Patus are made of wood, stone, or whale bone whereas Meres are made of Greenstone (jade).
+This weapon was held in one hand and was used in close hand to hand combat.
+Typical strike zones for warriors included the temple, the jaw or the ribs.
+The mere was a highly prized weapon as it requires an incredible amount of work to make.
+They were often passed on from one generation to the next.
+Warriors who carried a greenstone mere were considered to possess great strength and honor.

 WahaikaThis weapon was a short club used in hand-to-hand combat.
 It was usually made of whalebone or wood.
 The warrior would thrust the weapon at the enemy.
 A notch on the side was used for catching an opponent's weapon.
 With a quick flick and twist of the wrist, the opponent could be disarmed.
 The word Wahaika can be roughly translated to "the mouth of the fish".
 Wooden Wahaikas often had intricate designs carved on them.